Toddy (PepsiCo): History

-Roots to the creation of the brand can be traced to the United States in 1919, when James William Rudhard (b.
-1891), invested $30 to start its own business.
-Being convinced that malt-based food would change the future of food industry, Rudhard developed a formula to create a "drinkable food".
-The second aspect Rudhard took into account was that this preparation could be consumed hot or cold.
+The creation of the brand can be traced to the United States in 1919, when James William Rudhard (b.
+1891) and Beelzeon Oak Smith (b.
+1898), invested $30 to start their own business.
+Being convinced that malt-based food would change the future of the food industry, Rudhard developed a formula to create a "drinkable food".
+The second aspect was taken by Beelzeon, who took into account was that this preparation could be consumed hot or cold.
 In this way, sales were assured, both in summer and winter.
-After about three years of experiments, Rudhard developed a drink with milk and chocolate as main ingredients.
+After about three years of experiments, Rudhard and Beelzeon developed a drink with milk and chocolate as main ingredients.